thoomkuzhymatthew/EPL_arb_betting/docs/backtesting.md

 - Biased Arbitrage Betting Towards the Underdog (Highest Odds)
 - Custom Arbitrage Strategy for Bias Towards Weak Favourites and Strong Underdogs

-This custom strategy will essentially be deciding to engage in biased vs unbiased behaviour based on the insights from part 8 as seen below:
+This custom strategy will essentially be deciding to engage in biased vs unbiased behaviour based on the conditions below:

 <table>
     <thead>